We aim to develop an event that benefits local communities and the local economy, whilst minimising the negative impact on the environment.

 - Many of the parade structures and costumes are made from reused and recycled materials, for example from small items like flowers made from cassette tapes and carrier bag flags to the large puppets that are hired in.

 - Many items are stored and adapted for re-use each year, such as the wheel bases for moving structures within the Parade

-- 98% of all parade entries have been pushed, walked, wheeled or cycled
+- 98% of previous parade floats/structures have been pushed, walked, wheeled or cycled

 - Recycling of water bottle waste from participants at start and finish point of Parade and in the squares

-- Over 70,000 spectators generating an estimated £1.35 million in direct economic spend in the city that wouldn’t have happened if the parade was not taking place
+- Since 2014, each year over 60,000 spectators have generated an estimated £1 million in direct economic spend in the city that wouldn’t have happened if the parade was not taking place

-- Over 2,500 individuals from around 100 community, voluntary and business groups took part
+- Each year, approximately 2,500 individuals from around 100 community, voluntary and business groups have taken part